Iggy Azalea Goes Nude, Dons Bright Green Pumps In Latest Instagram Photo

 “Messiah of rap!!
 You never disappoint and STS is your best work!
 Skinny queen,” one more chimed in.

-According to Genius, Azalea’s album includes six songs including “Kream” featuring Tyga and “OMG” featuring Wiz Khalifa.
+According to Genius, Azalea’s album includes six songs including “Kream” featuring Tyga, and “OMG” featuring Wiz Khalifa.
 The publication also shares that the album has been in the works for a long time.
 Last August, the artist took to her Twitter account to post the cryptic S.T.S. acronym.

-Last year, Iggy revealed her workout plan to VH1, dishing that twerking, in part, helped her to lose 15 lbs.
+Last year, Iggy revealed her workout plan to VH1, dishing that twerking, in part, helped her to lose 15 pounds.

-“It’s a lot—I went on a meal plan before the video because I knew I would have to be dancing fairly skimply dressed.
+“It’s a lot — I went on a meal plan before the video because I knew I would have to be dancing fairly skimply dressed.
 I did a lot of rehearsals actually, and man I lost 15 pounds in a week dancing to that song.”